444thLiao/pangenome_workflow/README.md

 * `--analysis-type`: for now, three options including *otu, deblur, dada2* could be selected, if you want to perform all at once.
 You could pass `all` param to it.
 Because there are a lot of overlapped tasks among three different pipelines, it would save a lot of time than running these separately with different `odir`.
 * `--log-path`: it just record the cmd history.*(optional)*
 * `--workers`: it could control how many tasks could be parallel.
+* `--thread`: it could control how many thread could be used at each task.

 ## about the `data_input.tab`

-If you look at the `toolkit/data_input.template`, there are only three header.
+Please following the template file `toolkit/data_input.template`, new **data_input.tab** should contains all its header.

-`Tab` is taken as separator of this `data_input.tab` for better handle some weird filename.
+`\t` is taken as separator of this `data_input.tab` for better handle some weird filename.

 Inside this `data_input.tab`, you could append more columns besides the necessary `five columns(sample ID	R1	R2  ref gff)`.
 This pipelines only check you have these three instead of only have these five.

-Besides that, if you don't know which `ref` or which `gff` you need to choose, you could just left blank and it will bypass this step.
+Besides that, if you don't know which `ref` or which `gff` you need to choose, you could just left blank and it will pass `quast` step.

-It just for quality accessment for now.
+These columns only used to perform quality assessment for now.

 ## Q&A

+Although I have try real data for test, but different kinds of input is unpredictable.
+Here provide some of the problems may occurs and its solution.

+1. Why my workflow stop and hang up such a lot time and doesn't consume any CPU resource?
+    > I think it is the problem I mention it above.
+Inside the original version of phigaro, it will ask the user to input yes or no to continue.
+If you using the original version of phigaro, please change it to forked version of mine. https://github.com/444thLiao/phigaro .
+If you want to know what i have change, you could see the file under the phigaro project (`phigaro/batch/task/preprocess.py`)
+2. How could I change the parameter of one of the task?
+    > For now, it may be difficult to change it easily.
+You may need to go inside the project and find the file `pipelines/constant_str.py`.
+You could change the command line template for meet you requirement, but you need to be careful these `{}` and not to change them.
+2. Could I add more tasks?
+    > Yes, of course you could manually reconstruct and add/delete more tasks.
+But first you should look carefully at `pipelines/pangenome_pipelines.py`.
+All sub tasks of luigi were put here, you should process the dependency of them.

 ## Feedback